dequelabs/axe-core/doc/examples/selenium-jenkins/README.md

 # Selenium README #

 This example demonstrates how to use Kensington Automated Testing with the Selenium browser automation tool and Node development tools.
-This example will generate XML that can be utilized by Jenkins to control build success or failure.

 Selenium integration enables testing of full pages and sites.